-&lt;sup>1 If your stay is very short, e.g. only a few days, we can waive this fee.
-Facilities, hours, and equipment All our visiting scholars get an office space with a computer and access to a printer.
-We have two separate rooms for visiting scholars (room 203 and 209 on the Nordic Centre's second floor), each with four work spaces.
+Facilities, hours, and equipment

+All our visiting scholars get an office space with a computer and access to a printer.
+We have two separate rooms for visiting scholars (room 203 and 209 on Nordic Centre's second floor), each with four work spaces.

 Our office hours are 9 AM to 5 PM, Monday to Friday.
 We often stay longer, but as a general rule, you must leave the office by 5, or risk being locked inside the building!
 We do not give out keys to the building to visiting scholars or others.
-If you wish to stay late on a given day, check with our staff whether we are staying late, but don't assume it.Please note that the Nordic Centre is closed and thus inaccessible in the month of August.
-In the Nordic Centre library, you will find books in the five Nordic languages, Chinese, and English, mostly academic books but also some fiction.
+If you wish to stay late on a given day, check with our staff whether we are staying late, but don't assume it.
+Please note that Nordic Centre is closed and thus inaccessible in the month of August and during the Chinese Spring Festival.
+However, in some cases we can make an agreement with the staff of the Office of Global